Who's Behind Listverse?

-There are 14 generations from Abraham to david, 14 from David to the Baylonian exile of the Jews, and 14 from there to Jesus.
+There are 14 generations from Abraham to David, 14 from David to the Babylonian exile of the Jews, and 14 from there to Jesus.
 These generations are divined thrice, thus 3 sets of 14, or 42, twice 21.

 There are 21 chapters in the Gospel of John.
-There are three epistles of John, with 5, 1, and 1 chapters respectively.
-5 plus 1 plus 1 equals 7, times 3 epistles equals 21.
-In the Revelation, believed by many to have been written by the same John, there are 3 dispensations of God’s wrath, first 7 seals, then 7 trumpets, then 7 bowls of wrath.
-7 times 3 equals 21.
+There are three epistles of John, with 5, 1, and 1 chapter respectively—5 plus 1 plus 1 equals 7, times 3 epistles equals 21.
+In the Revelation, believed by many to have been written by the same John, there are 3 dispensations of God’s wrath, first 7 seals, then 7 trumpets, then 7 bowls of wrath—7 times 3 equals 21.

-There are 22 chapters in Revelation (see # 9), and the last chapter contains no violence of any kind.
+There are 22 chapters in Revelation, and the last chapter contains no violence of any kind.
 It is the absolute final aftermath of everything, depicting solely the perfection of life in the New Jerusalem, Heaven on Earth, with God and Jesus reigning on thrones in the center of the city, where death and pain no longer, and never again, exist.
-Thus, the 21 chapters preceding this can be seen as the totality of God’s judgment against the wicked, and punishment and destruction of evil, followed by the number 1, a single chapter all on its own, “a new beginning.”
+Thus, the 21 chapters preceding this can be seen as the totality of God’s judgment against the wicked and punishment and destruction of evil, followed by the number 1, a single chapter all on its own, “a new beginning.”
 The 22nd chapter ends on the 21st verse, “The grace of our Lord Jesus Christ be with you all.
-Amen.”
-2 plus 2 plus 2 plus 1 equals 7 (see #2).
+Amen”—2 plus 2 plus 2 plus 1 equals 7 (see #2).